 In the week after their blepharoplasty procedure, the patient can expect some degree of inflammation.
 They can use cold compresses or ice therapy in the initial two to three days to address the swelling.
 On top of this, the patient should keep their head in a raised position for the initial few days after the procedure.

 In most cases of eyelid lift surgery, the patient will experience minimal scarring.
 The scars will not be noticeable from the outside if the surgeon makes the incisions within the lower eyelid.
-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and proven eye care procedures.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for safe and proven eye care procedures.